norman-linn/messenger.com-hamburgerMenu/README.md

 # messenger.com-hamburgerMenu

-CSS practise -> transitions, transform on navBar from messenger.com when user changed desktop view to mobile view.
+CSS practise -> transitions, transform on navBar from <a href="https://www.messenger.com/">messenger.com</a> when user changed desktop view to mobile view.